bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 Architecture Overview
 -------------------------

-A good real-time data processing architecture needs to be fault-tolerant and scalable; it needs to support batch and incremental data processing, and must be extensible.
+A good real-time data processing architecture needs to be fault-tolerant and scalable; it needs to support micro-batch and event-by-event data processing, and must be extensible.
 All these aspects are fulfilled in the Stream Juggler Platform.

 The Stream Juggler Platform is an integrated processing system.
-It means the system includes all the parts required to achieve goals.
-At the same time these ready-to-use components can be reused in different pipelines.
-That allows to build sophisticated processing graphs to customize the system.
+It means the system includes all the parts required to achieve goals: the part for computation, administration, components for processing pipeline building.
+These ready-to-use components can be reused in different pipelines that allows to build sophisticated processing graphs to customize the system.

-At this section we will take a closer look into the system components, their functions within the data flow pipeline.

 SJ-Platform's architecture is designed so that exactly-once processing is performed not only within a single processing block but throughout the entire sequence, starting from the moment stream events are fed to the system and up to the moment when the output data is stored to conventional data storage.

 The approach based on loosely coupled blocks with exactly-once processing support throughout the entire sequence allows for decomposing data processing in order to provide better modularity, performance management and simplicity in development.

+At this section we will take a closer look into the system components, their functions within the data flow pipeline.

 Platform Components
 ------------------------